 An exemption removes part of the value of your property from taxation and lowers your taxes.
-Other than exemptions for certain disabled veterans or survivors, these exemptions may apply only for your homestead.
-They may not apply to other property you own.
+Other than exemptions for certain disabled veterans or survivors, these exemptions may apply only to your homestead property.

 HOMESTEAD EXEMPTION

 Does your home qualify for exemptions?